robertfischer3/fischer3_a2a_introduction/learning_course_structure.md

-# Proposed Hierarchical Documentation Structure
+# Proposed Hierarchical Documentation Structure Topic Map

 ## Overview

-This document outlines a new hierarchical structure for the Agent2Agent (A2A) and Model Context Protocol (MCP) documentation.
+This document outlines a hierarchical structure for the Agent2Agent (A2A) and Model Context Protocol (MCP) documentation.
 The structure emphasizes progressive learning with summary pages leading to in-depth content.

 ---